This Day In Writing History

 “He spoke very well about the decency and comradeship natural to animals.
 'Animals don't behave like men,' he said.
 'If they have to fight, they fight; and if they have to kill, they kill.
 But they don't sit down and set their wits to work to devise ways of spoiling other creatures' lives and hurting them.
 They have dignity and animality.'” - Richard Adams, from Watership Down

-Today's video features the original theatrical trailer for the 1978 animated feature film adaptation of Richard Adams' classic novel, Watership Down.
+Today's video features the 1978 animated feature film adaptation of Richard Adams' classic novel, Watership Down.
 Enjoy!